Post updated on 16 April, 2015

 Do the tools work on books from the Apple iBooks Store?

 Books from Apple’s iBooks Store use a variant of Apple’s Fairplay DRM and therefore the tools in the main tools archive will not work with these ebooks.
 The only tools previously known to work for these books was Requiem version 3.3.6 by Brahms.
 See this post for more details.
 Unfortunately, I am unaware of any tools currently capable of removing DRM from Apple’s iBooks.

 I’ve got the tools archive and I’ve read all the FAQs but I still can’t install the tools and/or the DRM removal doesn’t work

 - Read the ReadMe_First.txt file in the top level of the tools archive

 - Read the ReadMe file in the folder of the tools you want to use.

-- If you still can’t remove the DRM, ask in the comments on the most recent post in this blog, reporting the error as precisely as you can, what platform you use, what tool you have tried, what errors you get, and what versions you are using.
+- If you still can’t remove the DRM, ask in the comments on the main post of this blog, reporting the error as precisely as you can, what platform you use, what tool you have tried, what errors you get, and what versions you are using.
 If the problem happens when running one of the tools, post a log (see previous questions on how to do this).